just1689/just-safe/README.md

 ## What I would like the project to achieve

 - Trustless.
 Deploy to the cloud without having to trust your cloud provider.
 - Secure.
 Use sound encryption libraries and techniques.
+Welcome critique.
 - Unopinionated about where you hosting.
 Local or cloud.
 - Extensible through an API.